chameleon-system/chameleon-base/UPGRADE-6.3.md

 The method `TTools::GetModuleLoaderObject` now returns a new `TModuleLoader` instance instead of the global module loader.
 This instance will therefore only contain the module passed as argument, not all modules on the current page.

+## Csv2SqlBundle

+- `\TPkgCsv2Sql::Import()`

+Return type annotation fixed: is actually "array" but was "bool".

+- `\TPkgCsv2SqlManager::SendErrorNotification()`

+Log output is no longer collected and no longer sent as attachements with the notification mail.

 # Changed Interfaces and Method Signatures

 This section contains information on interface and method signature changes which affect backwards compatibility (BC).